gui2de/ppol6818-spring2026/week2-github/zz592/bio.md

 - Storytelling through images and everyday observations
 - Learning new skills through travel and experience

+## A place I love in DC
+One of my favorite places to unwind in DC is the Waterfront Park along the Potomac River.
+It’s usually quiet and calm, and everyone seems to be peacefully doing their own thing — some people are reading, some are fishing, and others are playing with their dogs.
+I often end up meeting the most interesting puppies there, which always makes my day a little better.

 ## A Picture
 ![my photo](IMG_9665.jpeg)